 - The most successful crowdfunding campaign ever launched outside the US.

-Still the sixth-most successful crowdfunding campaign ever.
+... and still the most successful Indiegogo crowdfunding campaign ever.

-A father and son from Northern Rivers NSW invent awesome new honey harvesting system, become an overnight sensation.
+A father and son from Northern Rivers NSW Australia invent awesome new honey harvesting system, become an overnight sensation.

-It was a story that wrote itself and over the course of the campaign, hundreds of media inquiries flooded in.
+It was a story that wrote itself, and over the course of the campaign, hundreds of media inquiries flooded in.